rouyng/tncexporter/README.md

 ### Q: APRS position packets aren't updating distance metrics, what's up with that?
 Make sure you have `--latitude` and `--longitude` command line options set with your desired coordinates when you start TNC exporter.

 Please note that TNC exporter does not parse APRS compressed format or Mic-E format position reports.
-Only those packets that provide latitude/longitude in plaintext are parsed for distance metrics.
+Only those packets that provide latitude/longitude in plaintext update distance metrics.

  If you're still seeing issues with position packets, please open an [issue](https://github.com/rouyng/tncexporter/issues).